How to Retire to Italy: All You Need to Know

 Unlike the American health system, the Italian one covers all citizens and foreigners.
 The efficiency of the Italian Health System is proven by the very low rate of amenable mortality and a high level of life expectancy.
 In Italy, people can live for about 83 years.

-Hospital stays are covered by the National Health System, you only have to pay a small percentage on the medicines prescribed by your family doctor.
+Hospital stays are covered by the National Health System; you only have to pay a small percentage of the medicines prescribed by your family doctor.

 The best Italian cities to live in Italy

-How much money do you need to retire to Italy?
+How much money do you need to retire in Italy?

 Let’s take a look at the average cost of living in Florence, based on the data suggested by Numbeo.com:

-• the rent of an apartment cost from 600 to 1500 euros; the price depends on the number of bedrooms and the costs increases as you get closer to the city center
+• The rent of an apartment costs from 600 to 1500 euros; the price depends on the number of bedrooms, and the costs increase as you get closer to the city center

-• the price of utilities for home (electricity, water, heating, garbage), an internet subscription and a prepaid mobile subscription is about 165 euros per month
+• The price of utilities for the home (electricity, water, heating, garbage), an internet subscription, and a prepaid mobile subscription is about 165 euros per month

 How you can get an Italian VISA